sanderlab/CellBox/README.md

 ### __Step 2: Use main.py to construct models using random partition of dataset__

+The experiment type configuration file is specified by --experiment_config_path OR -config

 ```
-python scripts/main.py --experiment_config_path=configs/random_partition.cfg.json
+python scripts/main.py -config=configs/random_partition.cfg.json
 ```

 Note: always run the script in the root folder.

-A random seed can also be assigned by using argument --working_index
+A random seed can also be assigned by using argument --working_index OR -i

 ```
-python scripts/main.py --experiment_config_path=configs/random_partition.cfg.json --working_index=1234
+python scripts/main.py -config=configs/random_partition.cfg.json -i=1234
 ```

-When training with leave-one-out validation, make sure to specify the drug index to leave out from training.
+When training with leave-one-out validation, make sure to specify the drug index --drug_index OR -drug to leave out from training.

 ### __Step 3: Analyze result files__